tendermint/liquidity/x/liquidity/spec/04_messages.md

 ## MsgDepositWithinBatch

-This message is sent when a deposit in a liquidity pool batch occurs.
+This message is sent when a deposit to a liquidity pool batch is submitted.

 ```go
 type MsgDepositWithinBatch struct {